-The Strawmaster+ harrow sections consist of four, five or seven rows with twelve tines per row which hold the straw.
+The Strawmaster X harrow sections consist of four rows of 30" tines.
+These allow material to move through the harrows.
 As the tines drag along the ground, they oscillate to build up a high frequency vibration and provide a shattering action which breaks up the straw allowing the residue to be spread evenly as it is released.
-When stood vertically the tines will rake flax residue.
+The disc sections will cut residue and move some dirt depending on how they are set.